siemens/ix/BREAKING_CHANGES.md

 ### `ix-dropdown` submenu

-Submenu append chevron icon automatically to the trigger element, if the trigger element is an ix-dropdown-item.
+The submenu now appends a chevron icon automatically to the trigger element, if the trigger element is an ix-dropdown-item.

 ___Before___